BahramJannesar/BikeShare/README.md

 # Download Datasets

 The original files are much larger and messier, and you don't need to download them, but they can be accessed here if you'd like to see them ([Chicago](https://www.divvybikes.com/system-data), [New York City](https://www.citibikenyc.com/system-data), [Washington](https://www.capitalbikeshare.com/system-data)).
 These files had more columns and they differed in format in many cases.

+# Statistics Computed

+#1 Popular times of travel (i.e., occurs most often in the start time)

+* most common month
+* most common day of week
+* most common hour of day

+#2 Popular stations and trip

+* most common start station
+* most common end station
+* most common trip from start to end (i.e., most frequent combination of start station and end station)

+#3 Trip duration

+* total travel time
+* average travel time

+#4 User info

+* counts of each user type
+* counts of each gender (only available for NYC and Chicago)
+* earliest, most recent, most common year of birth (only available for NYC and Chicago)

+# The Files
+**chicago.csv**
+**new_york_city.csv **
+**washington.csv**